martis42/depend_on_what_you_use/README.md

 Still, there are reasons to use DWYU instead of or in addition to layering_check:

 - DWYU Does not require a compiler, it works purely by text parsing.
-  This is the reason for some of it's [the known DWYU limitations](#known-limitations).
+  This is the reason for some of it's [known DWYU limitations](#known-limitations).
   However, this also makes the tool more flexible and independent of your platform.
   For example when using a recent clang version is not possible for you.
 - DWYU detects unused dependencies.
 - DWYU allows optimizing [implementation_deps](#implementation_deps).
 - DWYU offers automatic fixes for detected issues.

+## Gazelle

+[Gazelle](https://github.com/bazelbuild/bazel-gazelle) is a tool automatically creating `BUILD` files for your code.
+It seems there is no public and established C++ extension for gazelle.

+Still, if one agrees with the best practices enforced by DWYU but cannot use it investing time into a gazelle C++ extension might be worth it.
+Automatically generating correct BUILD files based on your source code is most likely a more efficient approach compared to having to manually execute DWYU regularly to make sure no error was introduced.

 # Versioning